EricRops/human-chess-engine/README.md

 - Human vs chess engine (ex: Stockfish)
 - Human vs Artificial Intelligence (if you want to lose real bad.
 Ex: Google DeepMind's AlphaZero)

-However, I wanted a way to play against all the humans that have ever played before.
+However, I wanted new way to play: to play against all the humans that have ever played before.

 ## Solution
 Play chess against a historic database!
 The user makes their move.
 The database returns the **most common next move.**
 A **demo** of the final product is here: ADD YOUTUBE LINK
-The **website** of the Flask app is here: [chess.clouddata.club](http://chess.clouddata.club/)
+The **website** of the Flask app had to be taken down due to the budget.
 **NOTE:** The Flask frontend was based on *brokenloop's* repo: https://github.com/brokenloop/FlaskChess.

 ## Dataset